 BREAKING THE 100 MILE TRAIL RECORD

-$2000 to any male or female who resets the fastest 100mi time on 100% TRAIL in North America.
+$2000 to the first male or female who resets the fastest 100 mile time on 100% TRAIL in North America.

 Volunteers have been a vital part of Brazos Bend State Park since its opening in 1984.
 The volunteers organized in 1989, by electing officers and accepting by-laws.
 We operate as an independent, nonprofit 501(c)(3) organization.
 The Brazos Bend volunteers have been recognized for the highest number of volunteer hours, 15,821, for any park in Texas.
 The volunteers have demonstrated teamwork and quality of hours in support of Brazos Bend State Park.